-We sell directly and co-market our solution with multiple partners that include independent software vendors, implementation partners, and other industry specific resellers in multiple geographies.
+We sell directly and co-market our solution with independent software vendors, implementation partners, and other industry specific resellers in multiple geographies.
 While our direct sales resources provide us access to decision makers in a wide range of companies, we are also targeting new enterprise sales through partners and resellers.
-We believe that these partners and resellers often times provide easier access to the decision makers in large enterprises so we have shifted resources and investment to pursue sales through partners and resellers that have existing large enterprise relationships.